Fer-Jg/TownyAdvanced-Spanish/Towny-Commands.md

         - by public {page #} - lists public towns first, in order of most residents to least residents.
         - by ruined {page #} - lists ruined towns first, in order of most residents to least residents.
         - by bankrupt {page #} - lists bankrupt towns first, in order of most residents to least residents.
+        - by founded {page #} - order by founded date, oldest first.
     -   online - Shows players in your town which are online.
     -   plots {townname} - Shows a helpful list of plots and their types/revenue which are owned by the town.
     -   new {townname} - Creates a new town.